Estimates for Fourier transforms of surface measures in R^3 and PDE applications

 We stipulate that $|\lambda_1| > 2$ to avoid trivial cases where one has to change the formula due to the fact that $\ln(1) = 0$.
 This $(\epsilon, m)$ has the property that if $\phi$ is nonnegative with $\phi(0,0) > 0$, then $(1.3)$ will not hold for $(\epsilon',m')$ with $\epsilon' > \epsilon$, or for $\epsilon' = \epsilon$ with $m' < m$.
 It was then shown in [IM2] that most of the time one even has a development of the form $(1.2)$.
 It was shown in [V] for the real-analytic case and in [IM1] for the general smooth case that there are always certain "adapted" coordinate systems in which one can read off $(\epsilon,m)$ in terms of the Newton polygon of $S(x,y)$, and criteria can be given to determine if one is in such an adapted coordinate systems.

 Note that in $(1.1)$, if for a given $\delta > 0$ one has $|\lambda_2| + |\lambda_3| > \delta |\lambda_1|$ then if the support of $\phi$ is sufficiently small (depending on $\delta$) the gradient of the phase in $(1.1)$ is nonvanishing throughout the support of $\phi$.
 Thus one can do repeated integrations by parts and for any $N$ one can quickly get an estimate of the form $|T(\lambda)| < C_N|\lambda|^{-N}$.
 Thus one always assumes that $|\lambda_2| + |\lambda_3| \leq \delta |\lambda_1|$ for some small but fixed $\delta$.
 In part because of this, in much of the work concerning the oscillatory integrals $(1.1)$, people have viewed $(1.1)$ as perturbations of $U(\lambda_1)$ and proven upper bounds of the form $|T(\lambda)| \leq C_{S, \phi} |\lambda_1|^{-{\epsilon}}(\ln|\lambda_1|)^m$, where $\epsilon$ and $m$ are as in $(1.2)$ or $(1.3)$.
 In particular, in the real-analytic case, a theorem of Karpushkin [K1]-[K2] says that one always has upper bounds of this form.
 In the smooth situation, for the case where $\epsilon > {1 \over 2}$ such upper bounds are a consequence of [D], and for the $\epsilon \leq {1 \over 2}$ situation these upper bounds are proven in [IKeM] [IM2].
 One can obtain stronger results if one restricts to specific classes of functions, such as when the Hessian determinant is nonzero (where one has the strongest decay), the convex case considered in [BNW] [CoMa], or the class of surfaces in [ESa].
 Curvature has often played a prominent role in such theorems.
+Other oscillatory integrals related to surface measure Fourier transforms were analyzed in [Gr].

 We now let $\mu = (\lambda_2,\lambda_3)$, so that $\lambda$ may be written as $(\lambda_1,\mu)$.
 Our first theorem says that in the general real-analytic case, one has $|T(\lambda_1,\mu_1,\mu_2)| < C_{S,\phi}|\mu|^{-{1 \over 2}}$.
 It goes beyond what follows from the perturbation results (Karpushkin's theorem) when $\epsilon \leq {1 \over 2}$.